wildtechgarden/server-alpine-linux-docs4web/src/_index.md

 ## Contributing

-You can 'git clone' [the source code for this documentation](https://gitlab.com/danielfdickinson/server-alpine-linux-docs4web) and submit a merge request if you wish to contribute changes.
+You can 'git clone' [the source code for this documentation](https://github.com/wildtechgarden/server-alpine-linux-docs4web) and submit a pull request if you wish to contribute changes.

-You can also [browse or create an issue on GitLab](https://gitlab.com/danielfdickinson/server-alpine-linux-docs4web/-/issues/new) if you've noticed an error or area to improve, or have a related request.
+You can also [browse or create an issue on GitHub](https://github.com/wildtechgarden/server-alpine-linux-docs4web/issues/new) if you've noticed an error or area to improve, or have a related request.

 --------

 ## Copyright and license

-Copyright © 2022-2023 Daniel F. Dickinson
+Copyright © 2022-2023 Wild Tech 'Garden'

 Licensed under the Creative Commons Attribution Share-Alike 4.0 International license.
-See [LICENSE](https://gitlab.com/danielfdickinson/server-alpine-linux-docs4web/-/blob/main/LICENSEE) for details.
+See [LICENSE](https://github.com/wildtechgarden/server-alpine-linux-docs4web/blob/main/LICENSE) for details.